-Being a small business owner and/or entrepreneur will involve ups and downs.
+Being a small business owner, network marketer and/or entrepreneur will involve ups and downs.
 Some of the lessons we’ve learned along the way, is managing emotions.
 It can be an emotional ride, right?
 Especially when you are dealing with other people.
-After all, we are in the relationship marketing space – relationships bring emotions.
+After all, we are in the relationship marketing space – and relationships bring emotions.

 However, there are right and wrong ways to work through those feelings, responses and reactions.